Scoresby, Victoria: Climate

 Scoresby has an oceanic climate with certain subtropical influences similar to the rest of the Greater Melbourne area.
 It is wetter than Melbourne CBD and the suburbs to the north due to the "bay effect" set up by Port Phillip to the east, where showers are intensified leeward of the bay.

 Sport

 The suburb has an Australian Rules football team, The Scoresby Magpies, competing in the Eastern Football League.

-Scoresby Cricket Club are also located in the suburb of Scoresby, competing in the Ringwood & District Cricket Association, and play their home games out of Exner Reserve.
+Scoresby Cricket Club, founded in 1879, is also located in the suburb of Scoresby, competing in the Ferntree Gully & District Cricket Association, and play their home games out of Scoresby Recreation Reserve.
+The Club, which is one of the oldest cricket clubs in the world, currently fields numerous senior,junior (boys and girls) and veterans teams, with the 1st XI playing in Alan Bailey Shield.